oskariorg/oskari-docs/md/documentation/backend/customize-properties.md

     # true all ssl certs/hosts for debugging! configure certs on the server for production
     oskari.trustAllCerts=true
-    # true all ssl certs/hosts for debugging! configure certs on the server for production
     oskari.trustAllHosts=true

     # url path to call for ajax requests/action routes